 - physical changes, such as showering less and decreased energy

-- engaging in risky activities, such as smoking cigarettes or drinking alcohol
+- engaging in harmful behaviors, such as smoking cigarettes or drinking alcohol

 - spending increasing amounts of time alone